chrisnoonan98675/site/xl-testview/how-to/install.markdown

 1. Download the XL TestView ZIP file from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com).
 2. Extract the ZIP file to the directory where you want to install XL TestView; for example, `/opt/xebialabs/xl-testview` or `C:\Program Files\XL TestView`.
 This is referred to as `<XLTESTVIEW_HOME>`.
 3. Open a command prompt and navigate to `<XLTESTVIEW_HOME>/bin`.
+4. Optionally, if you already have a license file.
+Copy it to `<XLTESTVIEW_HOME>/conf/xl-testview-license.lic`.
+This will also prevent the registration popup from appearing.
-4. Execute one of the following commands to start the setup wizard:
+5. Execute one of the following commands to start the setup wizard:
-      * On Unix: `server.sh`
+      * On Unix: `<XLTESTVIEW_HOME>/bin/server.sh`
-      * On Windows: `server.cmd`
+      * On Windows: `<XLTESTVIEW_HOME>/bin/server.cmd`
-5. After XL TestView has started, you will see the message `Starting XL TestView ... done.` and the URL where you can access XL TestView.
+6. After XL TestView has started, you will see the message `Starting XL TestView ... done.` and the URL where you can access XL TestView.

 If a license has not been provided to you, fill out the in-product registration form that is provided as soon as you start XL TestView to obtain a license.
 This license allows you to create [one project](/xl-testview/how-to/add-a-project.html) in addition to the demo project.